gcallah/JohnGray/intro.md

 derived (as in Rawls and Dworkin) from a conception of justice rooted only in the fleeting local knowledge of the American academic *nomenklatura* — embodies a mistaken conception of philosophy itself" (1996, 41).

+Writing about Oakeshott's distinction between civil association and enterprise association, Gray remarks:
-"the debacles of Thatcherism and Reaganism suggest that, for us, the enterprise-association state is an historical fate, which we may indeed strive to temper, but which we cannot hope to overcome" 44
+"the debacles of Thatcherism and Reaganism suggest that, for us, the enterprise-association state is an historical fate, which we may indeed strive to temper, but which we cannot hope to overcome" (1996, p.
+44).

-During the 1990s, Gray was associated with New Labour -- the center-left [ideology???] that brought Tony Blair to power in Westminster -- and he became a prominent critic of global capitalism with his 1998 book *False Dawn*.
+One can gather from that passage that Gray was not pleased by the outcome of Thatcherism and Reaganism.
+Indeed, during the 1990s, Gray was associated with New Labour -- the center-left movement that brought Tony Blair to power in Westminster -- and he became a prominent critic of global capitalism with his 1998 book *False Dawn*.

+### False Dawn

+### The Immortalization Commission

 Rather than straightforward histories, or philosophical or political arguments, or personal reminiscences, Gray